Free and Reduced Meal Application

 May I reapply if my income changes or is not always the same?

-You may apply for meal benefits any time during the school year if your household size goes up, income goes down or if you start receiving SNAP (Supplemental Nutrition Assistance Program), TANF (Temporary Assistance for Needy Families) or FDPIR (Food Distribution on Indian Reservations).
+- You may apply for meal benefits at any time during the school year, if your household size goes up, income goes down, or if you start receiving SNAP (Supplemental Nutrition Assistance Program), TANF (Temporary Assistance for Needy Families), or FDPIR (Food Distribution or Indian Reservations).
+If you lose your job, your children may be able to qualify for free or reduced-price meals.
+To find out how to apply for SNAP or other economic assistance benefits, please go online at ACCESSNebraska.ne.gov or call 402-471-3721.

 -